 Katelin believes counseling is a unique and personal journey and sees the therapeutic relationship as a partnership.
-She sees her role as providing clients with a safe, supportive and nonjudgmental space to increase awareness and develop the tools necessary to help navigate life’s challenges.
-She has experience supporting individuals seeking help with concerns related to depression, anxiety, bipolar disorder, emotional dis-regulation, grief/loss, trauma, substance use and family/relationship issues.
+She sees her role as providing clients with a safe, supportive and non-judgmental space to increase awareness and develop the tools necessary to help navigate life’s challenges.
+She has experience supporting individuals seeking help with concerns related to depression, anxiety, bipolar disorder, emotional dis-regulation, grief/loss, trauma, substance use, and family/relationship issues.

-Katelin integrates a culturally sensitive, trauma-informed and strength based approach to help clients identify and build upon their own strengths and abilities.
-She has extensive experience using Dialectic Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT) and other mindfulness-based techniques and utilizes tools from other evidence-based approaches to come up with the most effective and personalized treatment that is based on the client’s personal values and beliefs.
+Katelin integrates a culturally sensitive, trauma-informed, and strength-based approach to help clients identify and build upon their own strengths and abilities.
+She has extensive experience using Dialectic Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), and other mindfulness-based techniques and utilizes tools from other evidence-based approaches to come up with the most effective and personalized treatment that is based on the client’s personal values and beliefs.

 Ph (608) 567-4465, Extension 111

-Erin De Vos, LPC, works with people to successfully meet life's challenges, navigate change, and develop practice to grow into their best selves as individuals or families.
-She has worked in the field of counseling for more than 15 years and has experience working with children, teens, adults and families from all walks of life.
+Erin De Vos, LPC, works with people to successfully meet life's challenges, navigate change, and develop a practice to grow into their best selves as individuals or families.
+She has worked in the field of counseling for more than 15 years and has experience working with children, teens, adults, and families from all walks of life.

 Erin specializes in working with those who have experienced trauma, as well as clients who may experience and struggle with depression, anxiety, relationship problems, life transitions, stress, and loss.
 She uses a variety of treatment modalities to support change and will work in collaboration with the individual or family to find the best fit.
 She uses therapies such as EMDR (Eye Movement Desensitization and Reprocessing) and Trauma-Focused Cognitive Behavioral Therapy.
-She also uses traditional talk therapy, CBT, somatic body-based work, mindfulness and play therapy.
+She also uses traditional talk therapy, CBT, somatic body-based work, mindfulness, and play therapy.

 Ph (608) 567-4465, Extension 109

 One of Lori’s clinical specialties is providing trauma-specific services (meaning direct, focused work on the sometimes scary, dangerous, and violent things that have happened to some people).
-She believes that people have the ability to heal from incredible histories and challenges, and she considers it an incredible privilege to partner with others in this journey.
+She believes that people have the ability to heal from incredible histories and challenges, and she considers it a privilege to partner with others in this journey.
 In addition to trauma, Lori often sees people with challenges related to anxiety, depression, grief, loss, inequity and discrimination, life transitions, relationships, and parenting.

 Ph (608) 567-4465, Extension 114

-Janice sees counseling as an opportunity to bring the hope, peace, meaning, and connection to life.
+Janice sees counseling as an opportunity to bring hope, peace, meaning, and connection to life.
 Her integrated approach includes EMDR (Eye Movement Desensitization and Reprocessing), mindfulness, CBT, DBT, and Psychodynamic Therapy.
 This is a very gentle process that allows for the down-regulation of the central nervous system creating the necessary condition in which healing can happen.

 Problems often occur when negative experiences are stored in a state that is easily triggered which causes emotional and behavioral reactivity or shut down.
-In this activated state a person has sense of helplessness and powerlessness over their circumstances.
+In this activated state a person has a sense of helplessness and powerlessness over their circumstances.
 This approach allows these negative experiences to be stored in a more stable state, creating a sense of empowerment that allows lasting life change to be fully realized.
-Janice specializes in working with trauma and PTSD, depression, anxiety, performance anxiety, bipolar disorder, grief and loss, life transitions and relationship or family problems.
-Janice works with adolescents, adults and couples.
+Janice specializes in working with trauma and PTSD, depression, anxiety, performance anxiety, bipolar disorder, grief and loss, life transitions, and relationship or family problems.
+Janice works with adolescents, adults, and couples.